Looking for how to get better at math, keep reading this article till the end?

 Now, it’s on you whether you want to take tests- Online or Offline.

-Online tests you can easily take on your phone where you get varieties of questions with a time limit which is preferred by most of the students.
+Online tests you can easily take on your phone where you get varieties of questions with a time limit which is preferred by most students.

 On the other hand, for conducting an offline test by yourself you have to list down a bunch of questions from your textbooks and then set a timer to solve all questions at a given time.

-Note: Don’t take too many attempts to solve one question otherwise you can’t complete your paper with the time.
+Note: Don’t take too many attempts to solve one question otherwise you can’t complete your paper in time.

 15. Don’t forget to solve previous years’ question papers